NextGenX02/iptv-jp/README.md

 ## Current area that can access this relay server
 * I decided to disable GEO Restriction temporary, because i want to check the CDN perfomance
+* Please note using a **VPN** to access this relay is not support and will be block due to constant abuse from those ISP.

 # IPTV-JP project / IPTV-JPプロジェクト